Skip to main content

 Ad Icon

-Even during past economic downturns, Jacksonville’s diverse industries (especially FinTech, Logistics, and DoD) helped the city stay more stable than tourism-heavy areas like Orlando.
+Even during past economic downturns, Jacksonville’s diverse industries (especially FinTech, Logistics, and DoD) helped diversify the city’s economy compared to markets heavily dependent on tourism.

 Orlando is another major Florida hub with strong job growth.
 Compare it with our Best Neighborhoods to Live in Orlando guide.